Mixed sub-fractional Brownian motion and drift estimation of related Ornstein-Uhlenbeck process: Estimation of the drift parameter for msfOU process

 \subsection{A practical estimator}

-Though we have obtained some desired asymptotical properties of LSE, $\bar{\vartheta}_T$ depends on the unknown parameter $\vartheta$, the parameter we want to estimate.
-Thus, it is impossible to do the simulation.
-Fortunately, using \eqref{eq: for practical}, we have
+Though we have obtained some desired asymptotical properties of LSE, but when the LSE $\bar{\vartheta}_T$ depends on the unknown parameter $\vartheta$, it is still not possible to do the simulation.
+However, thanks to the conclusion \eqref{eq: for practical}